stgl/pymccrgb/paper/paper.md

 clouds and very high density photogrammetric datasets produced from drone surveys or stereo imaging.
-Classifying ground and vegetation points is an important step in topographic data analysis in geomorphology and forest ecology, especially in datasets that increasingly image bushes and other subtle features in fine detail.
+Classifying ground and vegetation points is an important step in topographic data analysis in geomorphology and environmental science, especially as many datasets increasingly image bushes and other subtle features in fine detail.

 `pymccrgb` is a Python package for ground point classification